sdporzioAtMicroBooNE/MicroBooNE_DataQualityCalibration/ASIC/README.md

 # 1.
 The ASIC studies takes as an input anatrees for the Run.
 One file per run should be enough and shouldn't create the need for a massive processing campaign.
 In order to get a definition for the run you are currently studying you'll want to use the files in the ASICS dir.

-First load ALL the files from the current run in a text file.
+First put ALL the filenames from the current run in a text file (just run the first script).
 The python script is going to make some string manipulation and make sure you end up with a list of files, one only per run.
-Finally the pythonsamweb interface is going to create the definition.
+Finally the pythonsamweb interface in script 3 is going to create the definition (the reason for all this mess is that bash has a limit on the number of characters in a command, which is why we have to bother with python).

 # 2.
 Create the anatrees.